CameronBieganek/MultipleInterfaces.jl/README.md

 ```

 In truth, MultipleInterfaces.jl does not enforce that a type that has implemented an interface has
 implemented all the required methods for that interface.
-The requirement to provide a list
+MultipleInterfaces.jl requires a list
-of methods when defining an interface is to encourage clear, well designed interfaces and to make
+of methods when defining an interface in order to encourage clear, well designed interfaces and to
-it easy to discover the requirements of an interface with `required_methods` and
+make it easy to discover the requirements of an interface with `required_methods` and
 `all_required_methods`.
 If you wish to test that an interface has been correctly implemented, we
 recommend [Supposition.jl](https://github.com/Seelengrab/Supposition.jl).
 Interface authors are
 encouraged to provide interface test suites based on Supposition.jl.